zhahui/kasisto-server-api/api-overview.md

 ```

 ##### Notes:
-1) The field "account_type" in response should be one of the following:
+1) The field "account_type" in response should typically be any one of the following: "cd","checking","credit_card","loan","mortgage","savings".
+Please refer to the swagger specifications for a complete listing.
-    "cd","checking","credit_card","ira","investment","loc","loan","money_market","mortgage","savings", "heloc",.

 2) The "account_number" of the account may optionally be masked.
 However, the last unique N digits in the account numbers must be provided.
 E.g. A credit card account number of "4515874554548888" can be returned as "8888" or "xxxxxxxxxxxx8888"